Learn More About Microsoft Office Classes in Philadelphia

 Additionally, the Office can offer personal benefits as well.
 The organizational tools provided by Outlook help users manage their meetings, daily tasks, and deadlines with ease.
 In addition, Word and OneNote can be an ideal format for story writing and journaling.
 Different features in Excel can help with personal budgeting, and PowerPoint helps create visualizations that can help users decide where they should adjust their spending habits.
 For those who frequently run out of space on their phone and other digital devices, OneDrive allows users to save their files online.
 These applications can serve users personally just as much as they can professionally, so it is worthwhile to learn the very basics at least.

 Plus, learning Office can lead to learning other software, coding languages, platforms, and digital technologies.
 For instance, Google has products similar to those under the Microsoft Office umbrella.
 Google Slides is a web-based presentation creator, much like PowerPoint.
-In addition, learning other applications that help with design such as those under Adobe Creative Cloud, could make presentations, documents, and other files much more engaging.
-Depending on your career or reason for learning Office applications, there could be several software, tools, coding languages, design applications, and other digital spaces that could be useful and help get you one step closer to your goal.
+In addition, learning other applications that help with design, such as those under Adobe Creative Cloud, could make presentations, documents, and other files much more engaging.
+Depending on your career or reason for learning Office applications, there could be several software, tools, coding languages, design applications, and other digital spaces that could be useful and help you get one step closer to your goal.

 What Will I Learn in an Office Class?

 Each Office product has a different purpose.
 In most Office classes, students will learn the most popular and widely used applications.
 Many will start by learning Word, which is a word processor.
 In addition, PowerPoint allows users to create carefully designed, professional presentations.
-There are also applications that help with project management that may be covered depending on the purpose of the class.
+There are also applications that help with project management that may be covered, depending on the purpose of the class.
 Of course, some Office courses will cover spreadsheet use and database management tools, which can be useful in a variety of data-related fields and job positions.

 Word Processing